Modeling complex systems by Generalized Factor Analysis: Static Generalized Factor Analysis and Idiosyncratic sequences

-In this section we shall review the main ideas of Generalized Factor Analysis, drawing quite heavily on the papers \cite{Chamberlain-R-83, forni_lippi_2001} although with some non-trivial original contributions.
-We shall restrict for now to the {\em static case}.\\ Consider a zero-mean finite variance stochastic process $\yb :=\{\yb(k),\,k \in \Zbb_+\}$, which we shall normally represent as a random column vector with an infinite number of components.
-The index $k$ will later have the interpretation of a space variable.
-We shall normally work on the standard Hilbert space $H(\yb)$ linearly generated by the components of $\yb$ and convergence shall always mean convergence in the norm topology of this space.\\ We want to describe the process as a linear combination of a finite number of common random components plus `` noise'', i.e.
+In this section we shall review Generalized Factor Analysis restricting for now to the {\em static case}.\\ Consider a zero-mean finite variance stochastic process $\yb :=\{\yb(k),\,k \in \Zbb_+\}$ represented as a column vector with an infinite number of random components.
+We want to represent $\yb$ by an infinite dimensional Factor Analysis model o fthe form